raghubetina/syllabus-chapters/README.md

 >
 > — [Clayton Christensen](https://twitter.com/claychristensen/status/231411154050748416?s=20){:target="_blank"}

 This means that _**your primary responsibility is to always be looking for questions to ask, and asking them**_.
-If you're passively listening or silently struggling, then this isn't going to work.
+If you just passively listen or silently struggle, then this isn't going to work.

 Does something seem missing or confusing?
 Great, you spotted it — ask a question!